Car Accident Attorneys

 Car accidents can vary significantly on a case-by-case basis and there are many factors that can impact the severity of an accident and determine liability including how the cars collided, where they collided, whether occupants were wearing seatbelts and the driver’s attentiveness.
 The most common types of car accidents include:

 - Rear-ended accidents occur when the front of a vehicle crashes into the back, or rear, of the vehicle in front of it.
 This type of accident typically occurs when the driver behind is following too closely and hits the car in front if they stop suddenly.
-Injuries are often minor but can definitely be more serious depending on how fast the car in the back is driving.
+Injuries can definitely be serious depending on how fast the car in the back is driving.

-- Head-on collisions occur when the front end of two cars collide.
+- Head-on collisions.
 While head-on collisions are not common, they are one of the most dangerous accident types, often resulting in serious injuries or fatalities.

 - T-bone collisions usually happen at an intersection when one vehicle fails to stop or yield to traffic, hitting the side of another vehicle with its front end.
 This type of collision can be very dangerous for drivers and passengers in both vehicles.